zuokong2006/mtb-psoc6-ble-custom-demo/README.md

 This code example demonstrates the implementation of a simple data receiving and sending by BLE custom characteristics using PSoC 6 MCU with Bluetooth Low Energy (BLE) Connectivity.

+This code example can support BLE Dual CPU Mode and BLE Single CPU Mode, set the DUAL or SINGLE to BLE_STACK_MODE variable in the Makefile.

 ## Requirements

 - [ModusToolbox™ IDE](https://www.cypress.com/products/modustoolbox-software-environment) v2.0